atangeman/AngularJsBuilder/README.md

 # AngularJs Builder

-Build your standard and stick to it.
+Build your standard and stick to it!

 This repo contains a set of simple linux command-line scripts to set up working directories and base files to AngularJs standards.
 You can customize these scripts to build your own working